AguaClara/UASB/UASB_Manual_Spring2018.md

 The code below serves to calculate the size of the tube settler, the number of plates required, and the overall height of the settling arm.

 <div class="alert alert-block alert-danger">
-Consider "This code" instead of "This document"
+Consider "This code" instead of "This document" -- Fixed ZC
 </div>

 #### Code